semrahakan/poker_chance_calculator/readme.md

 install mysql 'brew install mysql', 'brew tap homebrew/services', 'brew services start mysql', 'brew services list' and to check 'mysql -V' as explained from https://gist.github.com/nrollr/3f57fc15ded7dddddcc4e82fe137b58e

 install laravel ' composer global require "laravel/installer" ' from https://laravel.com/docs/5.7
 I used 'composer create-project --prefer-dist laravel/laravel poker_chance_calculator' to setup this project.
+However this command creates a new laravel project so it will be better to use 'composer global require "laravel/installer"' to install Laravel.

 Replace the .env file with .env.example.
 We need to do this since .env file is under .gitignore.
 Laravel needs configuration files under .env file.